martinsumner/riak_kv/docs/ReplicationGuide.md

 riak_client:replrtq_reset_all_peers(QueueName)
 ```

-When introducing a new node to a sink cluster, if the new node is configured as a sink node it will begin to consume changes from the source as soon as the node as started - which may be prior to joining the cluster.
+When introducing a new node to a sink cluster, if the new node is configured as a sink node it will begin to consume changes from the source as soon as the node has started - which may be prior to joining the cluster.
 This will cause a temporary loss of in-sync state for inter-cluster reconciliation.
 It is possible to suspend and resume a node from acting as a sink using:

 ```erlang
 riak_kv_replrtq_snk:suspend_snkqueue(QueueName)